New York City

 Also closing on that same day are Daniel Sullivan's

-intelligent staging of Shakespeare's "The Merchant of Venice" with Al Pacino
+'s "The Merchant of Venice" with Al Pacino

 , which played Central Park this past summer before moving to Broadway.
 However if you haven't already purchased tickets, or have some connections, this may be an impossible show to get into.
 Pacino's star power has 'The Merchant' playing to capacity audiences nightly.